Tumm Se Tumm Tak: Casting

-Music

-The show's title track, also called "Tumm Se Tumm Tak", has been well received for its soulful and emotional composition.
-The lyrics are penned by Amit Deep Sharma, and the original composition is by Sunaad Gowtham.
-The track is primarily sung by renowned vocalists Javed Ali and Palak Muchhal, with additional vocals by Nishant Pandey and Senjuti Das, whose voices contribute further depth and texture to the song, complementing the series’ emotional narrative.

-The music video for the title track was released ahead of the show's premiere, creating anticipation and setting the tone for the series.

-Filming Locations
+Filming

 The series is primarily shot in Delhi, particularly in and around Chandni Chowk, to authentically depict Anu Sharma’s middle-class background.
 Iconic Delhi landmarks such as India Gate and Qutub Minar also feature in the show’s outdoor scenes.
 Corporate and mansion scenes are filmed in studios in Mumbai to represent Aryavardhan’s affluent world.

+Music

+The show's title track is called "Tumm Se Tumm Tak".
+The lyrics are penned by Amit Deep Sharma, and the original composition is by Sunaad Gowtham.
+The track is primarily sung by vocalists Javed Ali and Palak Muchhal, with additional vocals by Nishant Pandey and Senjuti Das.

 Controversy

-The series was reported to the Bombay High Court due to the huge age difference between the lead actors, and the Bombay High Court replied "If you don't like it, don't watch it.".
+The series was reported to the Bombay High Court due to the huge age difference between the lead actors, and the Bombay High Court replied "If you don't like it, don't watch it."